How to Handle Multiple Offers for Buyers

 This can be one approach used by some buyers because they really, really want the house - no matter what.
 It's a more aggressive approach whereby they might include a large deposit and waive the Mortgage Contingency, even though they are planning on getting a mortgage loan anyway.
 These types of buyers know for absolute certain they will have no trouble getting the loan or can pay cash if all else fails.
 They might even throw in a Price Escalation Addendum and waive the Appraisal Contingency PLUS guarantee to make up the difference in cash if the appraisal comes in lower than the sales price!
 That approach is certainly not for everybody as it includes much more risk to the buyer, but it is a strategy employed by some buyers with ample financial resources and an extreme desire to win the bidding war.
 It's unusual and sounds almost farfetched, but some buyers with the financial wherewithal may want a particular house so much, they really don't care if they are paying over the appraised value.

 8) A more reasoned approach.

-Another strategy used by many includes buyers sending handwritten cover letters with their pictures along with the offer asking the seller to please consider their offer over others because they love the house so much.
+Although we cannot condone the practice due to Fair Housing Law considerations, another strategy used by many includes buyers sending handwritten cover letters (known as "love letters") with their pictures along with the offer asking the seller to please consider their offer over others because they love the house so much.
 On the other end, we even know of one seller who chose an offer that was $8,000 LESS than the highest offer because they "liked the buyer" -- go figure.
 So the seller has the freedom of choice to accept whatever offer they desire.
 The buyer also has the freedom of choice to pay more, pay less or simply walk away from the table.
 In the end, that's probably fair after all.

 If you have more question or need advice on handling multiple offers and how to get your offer accepted, contact us below.
 Also, start your online search with some of our featured areas.